- Your Windows license will expire soon is a pretty straightforward message that prompts you to renew your license.

 - Your product key will now appear.
 Write it down or copy it to a safe location.

 - Click on Activation from the menu on the left.
-In the right pane click on Change product key.
+Then, in the right pane click on the Change product key.

 - Enter the product key that you got in Step 3.
 Now click the Next button.

 After doing that, your Windows should become activated, and the error message will be resolved.

 By following these guidelines, you should be able to fix the alert saying Your Windows license will expire soon on both Windows 10 and Windows 11 operating systems.